Contactless Payment FAQ

 How can you encourage customers to use NFC payments?

-Besides teaching customers about the security of NFC payments and the lower frequency of fraudulent activity compared to magnetic striped credit cards, your associates can walk customers through the process, showing them how it works.
+Besides teaching customers about the security of NFC payments and the lower frequency of fraudulent activity compared to magnetic stripe credit cards, your associates can walk customers through the process, showing them how it works.
 Retailers can also offer rewards to customers who choose contactless payments versus standard chip and swipe card transactions.

 Do all credit card payment providers use contactless payments?